kiosion/valve-index-arch-linux/README.md

-# Guides & scripts for getting the Valve Index & SteamVR working on arch.
+# Steps to get the Valve Index & SteamVR working on Arch Linux

 Listed below are issues I ran into while getting SteamVR set up with my Index, and have found fixes for.
 For each issue there's a script that applies the fixes, as well as a manual guide if you prefer to know what changes are being made.

+#### Other stuff:

+- [Beat Saber fixes](/games/beat-saber.md) - Some fixes for Beat Saber, + guide for modding it!
+- [VRChat fixes](/games/vrchat.md) - Some fixes for VRChat

 ---